 Even though snow is not guaranteed on the day, there are plenty of festive traditions to bring some Christmas cheer.

 Christmas has not truly begun, until you have attended a Christmas Pantomime.
 This truly British institution has amused the nation since the 18th century, and it has been growing in popularity ever since.

 A pantomime, or panto, as it is referred to, is a type of musical comedy show, typically based on well known children’s stories.
 They are performed in theatres all over the country throughout the holiday season, starting from November to early January.
 They have become a landmark of the festive period and really do provide fun for all the family.
 The show is packed full of topical jokes and slapstick humour, and the compulsory cliched audience participation that has everyone on their feet.
 Larger theatres attract some very famous actors who take on the roles of the amusing Panto Dame, and the evil Villain.

-2. Christmas Eve Carol Service from King’s College Cambridge
+2. Christmas Eve Carols from King’s College, Cambridge

 Since the end of the First World War, the world-renowned Choir of King’s College in Cambridge has been heralding the Christmas season in England.
 A Festival of Nine Lessons and Carols is a tradition that was introduced by King’s College on Christmas Eve in 1918, to offer solace to people who were distressed, injured and bereaved at the end of the war.

 The Nine Lessons are the same every year, and it is a much anticipated event of the Christmas calendar.
 It is broadcast live on the BBC worldwide on Christmas Eve.
 Members of the local community, as well as the wider public are invited to attend.
 The singing is divided into carols, sung by the illustrious King’s College Choir, and hymns, which the congregation joins in alongside the choir.
 This traditional carol service takes place in the spectacular setting of King’s College Chapel, which makes this event even more magical.